Social Well-Being Tracker

 We have organized our social well-being indicators into seven main categories: A - Demographics, B - Income (B - Income, has been separated into four subcategories to handle the complexity and volume of data in this indicator) BA - Income and Income Gaps, BB - Poverty, BC - Cost of Living, BD - Government Transfers, C - Employment and Labour, D - Education and Literacy, E - Built Environment, F - Social Inclusion, G - Health and Health Services.

-Poverty is a complex issue and an undesirable feature in any society.
+Poverty is a complex issue.
 It is the result of multiple social systems failing to protect individuals and families from material deprivation.
 Some of the consequences of poverty include poor nutrition and physical health, social isolation, and limited financial stability.
-Poverty prevents our society from reaching its full potential.

-In terms of daily reality, poverty represents an inability to maintain a standard of living that will ensure an individual or family’s overall health and well-being.
-The effects of poverty, however, are not limited to those who are poor.
-As shown repeatedly by research on the social determinants of health, poverty and social inequality decrease the overall health of a society.
-Poverty is also expensive—poverty costs Albertans $7.1 billion to $9.5 billion per year due to extra costs to health care and crime, and reduced economic opportunities (Poverty Costs, 2012).
+For many, poverty is the inability to maintain a standard of daily living that will ensure an individual or family’s overall health and well-being.
+The effects of poverty, however, are not limited to those who are poor—poverty and social inequality decrease the overall health of a society.
+When a segment of the population faces barriers to economic opportunity, access to health care, and education (among other factors associated with the social determinates of health), a community cannot reach its full potential.

 - BB6 Poverty Gap for Low-income Couple Families, by Family Size